tuxnotes/docker-atlassian-jira/README.md

 For product support, go to [support.atlassian.com](https://support.atlassian.com/).

-Note that these images are built on the [AdoptOpenJDK][11] images.
+Note that these images are built on the [AdoptOpenJDK][aojdk] images.
 Prior to Jira 7.13 OpenJDK was not a supported platform.
 See [the 7.13 release-notes](https://confluence.atlassian.com/jirasoftware/jira-software-release-notes-776821069.html) for more information.